cwi-dis/igor/doc/capabilities.md

 # Access Control schema

-For the time being, data pertaining to access control is stored in the main database, with an XML namespace of `http://jackjansen.nl/igor/authentication` (usually encoded with the `xmlns:au` prefix).
+Currently data pertaining to access control is stored in the main database, with an XML namespace of `http://jackjansen.nl/igor/authentication` (usually encoded with the `xmlns:au` prefix).

-Eventually this data will be hidden from normal Igor access, or moved to a separate database.
+This data is hidden from normal Igor access (unless query parameter `.VARIANT=raw` is used).
+In principle this should be safe, because an external call cannot modify the capabilities and there is no secret information contained in the capability data.
+There is however an issue that a call with the right permissions can accidentally delete a capability be replacing a subtree (with `PUT`).

 ## Capability structure